jfmyers/String-Similarity/README.md

 ```
 <strong>In PHP:</strong>
 <br>
-Include wordSim.php in your directory</li>
+Include wordSim.php in your directory.
 ```php
   include('/wordSim.php');